warpspeed/php-slim-sample/readme.md

 # RUN THESE COMMANDS FROM YOUR VM

 # cd to your project's root directory
-# and install Silex via Composer
+# and install Slim via Composer
 cd ~/sites/warpspeed-slim.dev
 composer install